redradist/SafeScript/README.md

 ## Philosophy

 The Philosophy of `SafeScript`:
-1) Allow subset of safe operations in `JavaScript`
+1) Allow subset of "safe" operations in `JavaScript`
-2) Do not introduce a new valid behaviour in rumtime, in such way it is easier just to remove `SafeScript` runtime at anytime
+2) Do not introduce a new valid behaviour in runtime, in such way it is easier just to remove `SafeScript` runtime at anytime